matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ### 38. Thread Local

 - Allow to build variables that can be saved and read through the same thread.
-Thus ever through two threads are executed the same code, and it has a reference to thread local, as a result both threads cannot see their ThreadLocal variables.
+Thus ever though two threads are executed the same code, and it has a reference to thread local, as a result both threads cannot see their ThreadLocal variables.